nfdi4plants/nfdi4plants.knowledgebase/src/content/docs/arc-publications/arc-publication-04-publication.md

 ---
 title: Publication and citation
-lastUpdated: 2026-07-13
+lastUpdated: 2026-07-14
 authors:
   - kevin-schneider
   - dominik-brilhaus
 ---

-Once your data publication is published on the ARChive, you can use its digital object identifier (DOI) to cite your data publication.
-The DOI is a [persistent identifier](/nfdi4plants.knowledgebase/fundamentals/persistent-identifiers) and will always resolve to the data publication.
+Once the ARC publication is published on the [ARChive](https://archive.nfdi4plants.org), you can cite it via its digital object identifier (DOI).
+The DOI is a [persistent identifier](/nfdi4plants.knowledgebase/fundamentals/persistent-identifiers) and will always resolve to the ARC publication.
 The DOI is also registered with DataCite and will be indexed by DataCite and other DOI registration agencies.
-This means that your data publication will be findable and citable by other researchers.
+This means that the ARC publication will be findable and citable by other researchers.

+When referring to your ARC publication in a journal manuscript (e.g. in the 'data availability' statement), please use the full ARC citation or its DOI.
+To cite or acknowledge the tools and services of the DataPLANT consortium, please refer to the example text blocks available on the [DataPLANT website](https://nfdi4plants.org/articles/citing/).
+Finally, data stewards who helped in the curation of the ARC publication appreciate to be acknowledged in the manuscript.

 ## How to cite your ARC publication